Deepak2607/React.js-Shopping-Cart/README.md

-• Developed a Shopping Cart in coding round of React.js intern at HackerEarth.
+• Developed a Shopping Cart in coding round of React.js winter internship at HackerEarth.

 • It consists of items column and total order container.